cocowutech/MIT-MAS665-AssignmentsHW-2/README.md

   - Answer: `POST /speaking/answer` advances the session; on completion the session is cleared.

 - **Vocabulary (`/vocabulary`)**
-  - Start: `POST /vocabulary/start` begins at B1 by design.
+  - Start: `POST /vocabulary/start` begins at A2 by default (override with `start_level` as one of A1–C2).
 Each item is a short passage with a 4-option vocabulary/grammar MCQ and a brief rationale.
   - Adaptation: +1 after 2 consecutive correct; −1 after 2 consecutive incorrect; total of 15 items.
 Rationale is returned with feedback.

 - **Writing (`/write`)**